 Shinichi wanted to die.

 Not literally, but at least long enough to cast away his fate.

-"Get him a mango smoothie or something, Sonoko-chan."
-She said instead of listening to his pleads, ushering him to one of the luxurious plush pink sofas.
+Ran waved his complaints off.
+"Get him a smoothie or something, Sonoko-chan."
+She told the blonde, totally ignoring him, as she ushered him to one of the luxurious pink sofas.

 The tables were checkered pink and green with pictures of various fruits.
-There's happened to be an orange slice.
-He glowered at it considerably, cursing his life and anything else he could think of.
+Their's happened to be an orange slice.
+He glowered at it darkly, cursing his life and anything else he could think of.